 - Section C – Converting the intersection at U.S. 70 and Brier Creek Parkway to an interchange.

 The project is currently undergoing an environmental impact study and several alternatives for approaching the project are being considered.
-However, if you own property in this area, you may want to contact an eminent domain attorney to advise you in the event that you are contacted by a contacted by a Right of Way or property appraisal agent from the state.
+However, if you own property in this area, you may want to contact an eminent domain attorney to advise you in the event that you are contacted by a Right of Way or property appraisal agent from the state.

 Purpose of the U.S. 70 Improvements at Brier Creek Parkway and T.W.
 Alexander Drive